zincware/ZnTrack/README.md

 ![Logo](https://raw.githubusercontent.com/zincware/ZnTrack/main/docs/source/_static/logo_ZnTrack.png)

-# ZnTrack: Make your Python Code reproducible!
+# ZnTrack: Make Your Python Code Reproducible!

-ZnTrack enables you to convert your existing Python code into reproducible workflows by converting them into directed graph structure with well defined inputs and outputs per node.
+ZnTrack (`zɪŋk træk`) is a lightweight and easy-to-use Python package for converting your existing Python code into reproducible workflows.
+By structuring your code as a directed graph with well-defined inputs and outputs, ZnTrack ensures reproducibility, scalability, and ease of collaboration.

-## Example
+## Key Features

+- **Reproducible Workflows**: Convert Python scripts into reproducible workflows with minimal effort.
+- **Parameter, Output, and Metric Tracking**: Easily track parameters, outputs, and metrics in your Python code.
+- **Lightweight and Database-Free**: ZnTrack is lightweight and does not require any databases.
+- **DVC Integration**: Seamlessly integrates with [DVC](https://dvc.org) for data version control.

+## Example: Molecular Dynamics Workflow

-Let us take the following workflow that constructs a periodic, atomistic system of Ethanol and runs a geometry optimization using MACE-MP-0.
+Let’s take a workflow that constructs a periodic, atomistic system of Ethanol and runs a geometry optimization using MACE-MP-0.

+### Original Workflow

 ```python
 from ase.optimize import LBFGS